media trainer & consultant

 I am available as a media and journalism trainer, both in France and abroad and for short-term or regular sessions.

-I worked for many years as a journalism tutor in English at one of France's top journalism schools, the CFJ (Centre de Formation des Journalistes) in Paris, covering both radio and television skills.
+I have worked for many years as a journalism tutor in English at one of France's top journalism schools, the CFJ (Centre de Formation des Journalistes) in Paris, covering both radio and television skills.
 I currently teach classes in English for the new CFJ school Ecole W.

 I have also been called upon regularly to provide presentation and production training for colleagues and other journalists wanting to expand into new areas.